hfolcot/issue-tracker/README.md

 ## Notes for CI assessors

+### Sample developer account
+The application has developers and basic users.
+Basic users are ready to go as soon as they register but developers need to be granted access through admin.
+I have supplied a sample account below.

+Username: citester
+Password: guess321

 ### Possible issues
 The contact form is working, however there is occassionally a 500 error caused when trying to test it.
 This is caused by Google blocking the attempted sign in and NOT a bug in the app.